rust-lang/book/nostarch/chapter18.md

 post struct that has a field to hold its state, which will be a state object from the set “draft,” “review,” or “published.”

-The state objects share functionality: in Rust, of course, we use structs and traits rather than objects and inheritance.
+The state objects share functionality: In Rust, of course, we use structs and traits rather than objects and inheritance.
 Each state object is responsible for its own behavior and for governing when it should change into another state.
 The value that holds a state object knows nothing about the different